Where is the 6th Division?

 Activities include clinics, contests, displays, and layout tours.

-Our newsletter, the Highball! is back in production, and available online at
+Our newsletter, the Highball! is available online at

 Have a look at the abridged history of the Division.

 Our funding is based on the number of paid-up members.

 - Achievement Program